brendan-kelly-33/ead-ca1/README.md

 Brendan Kelly
 X00159345

-This is the GitHub repository for my CA1 submission
+This is the GitHub repository for my CA1 submission.

 # Part 1